cadrian/yacjp/doc/main.md

 The parsing function uses the \ref json_stream "JSON input streams" as byte providers.

-\defgroup json_write Writing to a JSON stream
+\defgroup json_write Writing to an output stream

 Writing to a \ref json_stream "JSON output stream" is only a matter of using a writer object.

-\defgroup json_utils JSON tools
+\defgroup json_utils Tools

-The library also provides a fez tools, oriented to the management of the JSON values.
+The library also provides a few tools, oriented to the management of the JSON values.

-Currently there is only one such tool: the JSON values killer that correctly (recursively) frees all the memory allocated by JSON values.
+The first tool is the JSON values killer that correctly (recursively) frees all the memory allocated by JSON values.

+The second tool is used virtually everywhere: the memory manager.
+The library uses a pair of functions similar to `malloc(3)` and `free(3)` to handle memory chunks allocation and deallocation.
+Those functions are available through a structure `json_memory_t` passed to most YacJP functions.
+The library provides a standard ("stdlib") \ref stdlib_memory "memory manager" but the user is free to provide her own.